How to Install and Use a Picture Rail Hanging System

 Also, instead of using the D-rings I bought, I just used the hardware already installed on the back since I could tell it was more sturdy with those two screws.

-Another tip: If you use chain also, make sure to get rid of any kinks before hanging otherwise it might break!
+Another tip: If you use picture rail chain also, make sure to get rid of any kinks before hanging otherwise it might break!

 Hooks

-At first I was a little unsure if they fit properly because they didn’t “hug” the trim like I had expected.
-But I think that’s normal and I just applied pressure on it to make sure it was secure and it was!
+At first I was a little unsure if the picture rail hooks fit properly because they didn’t “hug” the picture moulding like I had expected.
+But it was fine!!
+I just applied some pressure on it to make sure it was secure and it was!

 The bird actually swings over to the side to open up the hook for the chain.
-How cool is that?!
+How cute is that?!

-Aside from House of Antique Hardware, you can also find hooks on Amazon.
-Here’s some cute bronze ones that come in a set of 20!!
+Aside from House of Antique Hardware, you can also find hooks on Amazon!
+I have these as well and they’re great!

-I hope that answers all of your questions on how to install and use a picture rail hanging system!
-It was such a life saver when styling our guest bedroom because I couldn’t make up my mind and kept moving the art around… without adding any holes!!
+This picture rail hanging system was such a life saver when styling our French vintage guest bedroom because I could not make up my mind.
+This system allows you to easily move art around… without adding any holes to your walls!!